 Step 9.
 Have you already lost a significant amount of weight (e.g., 20 lbs) and now find you’re on a plateau?
 It’s time to update your maintenance calories.

-If you’ve already lost a significant amount of weight, e.g., 20 lbs, and you’re currently experiencing a weight loss plateau where the number on the scale is no longer moving, it’s time to update your original calorie equation.
+If you’ve already lost a significant amount of weight, e.g., 20 lbs, and you’re currently experiencing a where the number on the scale is no longer moving, it’s time to update your original equation.

-After weight loss your resting metabolic rate will decrease – this means the equation you originally used will no longer be accurate for your current body weight!
+After will decrease – this means the equation you originally used will no longer be accurate for your current ! your

 What that means is that you cannot expect a 200 lbs individual to have the same energy requirements with an 180 lbs person.
 The lighter person has a smaller body which means less energy required to maintain it.